PPM Logo

 RESPONSIBILITIES

 The Regents of the University of California and the University of California Office of the President delegate the authority to administer the student conduct process to the Chancellor of each University of California campus.
-As the Chancellor’s campus representative, the Vice Chancellor - Student Affairs administers and has oversight of campus student conduct policies, except where specifically delegated to other functional areas.
+As the Chancellor’s campus representative, the Vice Chancellor - Student Affairs and Campus Life administers and oversees student conduct policies, except where specifically delegated otherwise.

 Questions concerning the application and/or interpretation of these Procedures may be directed to the Director - SAGE.